Powerlevel9k/powerlevel9k/segments/gitstatus/README.md

 `P9K_LEFT_PROMPT_ELEMENTS` or `P9K_RIGHT_PROMPT_ELEMENTS` array, depending
 where you want to show this segment.

+Additionally, you need to install [gitstatus](https://github.com/romkatv/gitstatus) on your own, and point `P9K_GITSTATUS_DIR` to the directory where `gitstatus.plugin.zsh` file lies.

 ## States

 This segment can have different states.
 You can customize the different states